-$\odot$ Four techniques were adopted in fiscal 2016, two in fiscal 2017, one in fiscal 2018, two in fiscal 2019 and two in fiscal 2020.
+O Four techniques were adopted in fiscal 2016, two in fiscal 2017, one in fiscal 2018, two in fiscal 2019, two in fiscal 2020 and one in fiscal 2021.

 Human resources development for decommissioning

 Guidance on decommissioning, lectures on relevant techniques, study tours and first-hand experience programs are provided in cooperation with the Wakasa Wan Energy Research Center.